Shopify/polaris/polaris.shopify.com/content/contributing/icons.md

 ## Designing a new icon

-1. [Create an issue](https://github.com/Shopify/polaris/issues/new?assignees=&labels=Feature+request&template=FEATURE_REQUEST.md) while using the "Icon" issue label.
-This helps track what work is being done and manage releases of Polaris.
-2. Read the [design guidelines](https://polaris.shopify.com/design/icons/creating-icons) so you have an understanding of the icon design language.
+1. Read the [design guidelines](https://polaris.shopify.com/design/icons/creating-icons) so you have an understanding of the icon design language.
-3. If you are designing a new icon:
+2. If you are designing a new icon:
    <br /> - Design the new icon following the design language guidance.
    <br /> - Please save an unflattened version of your icon where all the strokes
    are live and things can be easily changed in case updates need to happen in the future.
    <br /> - Request feedback from a Polaris designer.
-4. If you need assistance designing the new icon:
+3. If you need assistance designing the new icon:
    <br /> - Reach out in the #polaris Slack channel requesting a new icon.
 If
    possible, have some concepts or ideas around the icon you need when you reach out.